-Unlike many other European countries, where the president or monarch invites one party leader to try to form a government, in Germany it is up to the parties themselves to decide who should ally with whom.
+Unlike many other European countries, where the president or monarch invites an individual party leader to try to form a government, in Germany it is up to the parties themselves.
+That means coalition talks could take months.